towercomputers/toweros/README.md

 2. Prepare a bootable USB medium using the above image.
 3. Boot the Thin Client the USB drive and follow the instruction.

-Note: you can build your own image of TowerOS with command `build-tower-image thinclient`.
+Note: you can build your own image of TowerOS with command `build-tower-image thinclient` or with Docker (see below).

 ### 2. Custom Thin-Client (Linux)